 Paying employer's contributions

-You must pay contributions by the 12th day of the calendar month following the month of wage payments.
-If the due date is a Saturday, Sunday or other holiday, you can pay on the next business day without late penalties.
-The tax return must be filed by the 12th of the month after wage payments.
+You must pay employer’s contributions by the 12th day of the calendar month following the month of wage payments.
+If the due date is a Saturday, Sunday or other holiday, you can pay on the next business day without having to pay any late-payment charges.

 The bank account number, reference number, recipient name and payment date are prepopulated so that you don't need to fill them in.
 The pre-populated amount to pay is the current day's balance including interest, but you can change the amount.
 Payment date is always the present day.

 If you are not sending the payment online in MyTax, you must quote your reference number for self-assessed taxes.
 Use the international format when entering the reference number (the RF format).
-You must include the entire string of characters and not leave out the leading 'RF' from it (as in RF55 5305 8282 8282 8091 0197).
+You must include the entire string of characters and not leave out the leading 'RF' from it.
 It may be that you cannot feed the entire string - then you can try leaving out the first four characters.

 Late penalties are added to the amount

-You must check MyTax for the exact penalty amount, valid on the actual date when you are ready to pay (tax.fi/mytax).
+You must check MyTax for the exact penalty amount, valid on the actual date when you are ready to pay.
 The calculation feature of MyTax will not work unless the tax returns relating to the tax you are going to pay are filed.

 Once a month, a summary of self-assessed tax transactions is created in MyTax.
-It replaces the monthly Statements that were used previously in the Tax Account system.
 If you have filed some taxes and charges that you believe should show on the summary but are not showing, please make sure your self-assessed tax return contained the right tax period, and make sure you used the right reference number when you made a payment.
 You can view the transactions and the information in MyTax even before the summary is created.